MicrosoftDocs/azure-reference-other/studio-module-reference/modify-count-table-parameters.md

 ## Module overview

-This article describes how to use the **Modify Count Table Parameters** module in Azure Machine Learning Studio (classic), to change the way that features are generated from a count table.
+This article describes how to use the **Modify Count Table Parameters** module in Machine Learning Studio (classic), to change the way that features are generated from a count table.

 In general, to create count-based features, you use [Build Counting Transform](build-counting-transform.md) to process a dataset and create a count table, and from that count table generate a new set of features.